absalom-muc/MHI-AC-Ctrl/MQTT.md

 #define MQTT_SET_PREFIX "set/"
 ```

-The following data topics/messages are available (prefix is not listed).
+With the default prefixes, the following data topics/messages are available (prefix is not listed)
 They are only published when there is a change of the message.

 topic|r/w|value|comment
 ---|---|---|---